-- First of make sure that your device has been rooted properly.
-To verify root access on your device, try this free app:
+- First off, make sure that your device has been rooted properly.
+To verify root access on your device, try this free app: [googleplay url=”https://play.google.com/store/apps/details?id=com.joeykrim.rootcheck”] Make sure that you see the following message in Root Checker.

 - If you’re facing missing root issue just after rooting your device, open SuperSU and update SU binary if the app prompts you to do so.

-- If root permission issue is related to a specific app and it works fine with other apps, you might have accidently denied root permission to that app.
+- In case root permission issue is related to a specific app and it works fine with other apps, you might have accidentally denied root permission to that app.
 To fix it, go to device Settings> Applications> All> SuperSU and tap it.
 Then clear app data.
 Now open the app in question and grant root permission when prompted.

 - Open SuperSU> Settings and tap the Reinstall option and select Continue.